Non-homogeneous locally free actions of the affine group

 \section{Locally free actions on solvable manifolds}

-In this appendix, we give a proof of the following unpublished result. \begin{thm} [Ghys] Let $M$ be a closed three-dimensional manifold whose fundamental group is solvable.
-Then, any $C^\infty$ locally free action of $\GA$ on $M$ preserves a continuous volume.
-In particular, it is homogeneous. \end{thm} \begin{proof} Let $\rho$ be a $C^\infty$ locally free action of $\GA$ on $M$.
-We define a flow $\Phi$ on $M$ by $\Phi^t(p)=\rho(p,X^t)$.
-By Theorem \ref{thm:Asaoka 1}, it is Anosov.
-Let $X$ be the vector field generating $\Phi$ and $TM=T\Phi \oplus E^{ss} \oplus E^{uu}$ be the Anosov splitting of $\Phi$.
-Plante \cite{Pl} showed that any Anosov flow on a solvable three-dimensional manifolds is topologically equivalent to the suspension of a hyperbolic toral automorphism.
-Hence, $H_1(M,\RR)$ is one-dimensional, and there exists a smooth closed one-form $\omega$ on $M$ such that $\omega(X)$ is positive everywhere and $\omega$ represents a generator of $H^1(M,\RR)$.
+In this section, we give a proof of the following unpublished result by Ghys. \begin{thm} Let $M$ be a closed three-dimensional manifold whose fundamental group is solvable.
+Then, any $C^\infty$ locally free action of $\GA$ on $M$ is homogeneous. \end{thm} \begin{proof} Here, we present a shorter proof using a rigidity result due to Matsumoto and Mitsumatsu \cite{MM}.
+Fix a $C^\infty$ locally free action $\rho$ on $M$.
+Let $\cF_\rho$ be the orbit foliation of $\rho$.
+By Plante's theorem \cite{Pl}, the Anosov flow associated with $\rho$ is topologically equivalent to the suspension flow of a hyperbolic toral automorphism $A$.
+Let $M_A$ be the mapping torus of $A$.
+Since the orbit foliation of $\rho$ admits no closed leaves, a classification result by Ghys and Sergiescu \cite{GS} implies that $\cF_\rho$ is $C^\infty$ diffeomorphic to the orbit foliation $\cF_A$ of a homogeneous $\GA$-action $\rho_A$ on $M_A$.
+In \cite{MM}, Matsumoto and Mitsumatsu proved that any locally free $\GA$-action on $M_A$ whose orbit foliation is $\cF_A$ is $C^\infty$-conjugate to $\rho_A$.
+Therefore, $\rho$ is $C^\infty$-conjugate to the homogeneous action $\rho_A$. \end{proof}

-For each $p \in \Per(\Phi)$ we denote the homology class represented by the orbit of $p$ by $c_p$.
-By a classification of smooth foliations on the mapping torus of the hyperbolic toral automorphism \cite{GS}, the orbit foliation of $\rho$ is diffeomorphic to the suspension of a linear foliation of the torus.
-Hence, there exists $\lambda^s<0$ such that $J^s(p;\Phi)=\lambda^s \cdot \omega(c_p)$ for any $p \in \Per(\Phi)$.
-It implies